 The Office of Student Activities offers a diverse selection of student clubs and organizations.
 The College encourages the formation of new student groups.
 Support for the development of new student groups and continued support of existing organizations is provided by the Office of Student Activities.

-Twenty-two student organizations are currently recognized by the College and the Office of Student Activities.
+More than 30 student organizations are currently recognized by the College and the Office of Student Activities.
 Recognized student groups are divided into seven categories: Educational and Departmental Organizations, Honorary Organizations, Professional Organizations, Religious Organizations, Special Interest Organizations, and Recreational Organizations.

-Educational and Departmental Organizations: Art Club, Chemistry Club, History Club, Human Services Club, Theatre Club, Philosophy Club, Film Club, Environmental Science Club, Computer Club, and the Latin American Culture Club.
+Educational and Departmental Organizations: Art Club, Chemistry Club, History Club, Human Services Club, Theatre Club, Philosophy Club, Film Club and Environmental Science Club.